-Allow me to utilize the road with the round-about, next to the waterfall for a drive by Easter Bunny Run 2021.
+Anow the to diffize the road with the round-about, flext to the waterfair for a diffice by Easter Bunny Run 2021.
 They stay in their vehicles, I hand them bags and I'm dressed

 The land is alive with beauty and grace.
 It is still possible to create a responsible way of life for settlers and natives alike, despite the centuries of exploitation of humans and resources in favor of an elite few.